gilt/tech-blog/_posts/2018-02-XX-the-tech-blog-is-dead-long-live-the-tech-blog.md

 While our organisation's cell structure has changed over time, our core DNA remains the same: we've always taken joy in contributing to the wider tech community, be it through speaking, writing or coding in an open and transparent way.
-That said, it's good to take this opportunity to perform a
-retrospective: why bother writing a tech blog?
+That said, it's good to take this opportunity to perform a retrospective and ask some key questions: why bother writing a tech blog?
 How do we know it's working?
 And, if you're a tech team considering creating your own blog, how should you go about doing it?

 The Gilt Tech Blog started as an experiment in freedom of expression: we granted everyone in Gilt Tech access to publish to the blog (then hosted in Tumblr),